Comments (2)

 How I publicise my business

-“I’ve been trading as STC Web Designs for about a year now.
-I moved to Nottinghamshire from Glasgow about 18 months ago and set up as a sole trader.
+"I've been trading as STC Web Designs for a few years now.
+I moved to Nottinghamshire from Glasgow and set up as a sole trader.

 "For health reasons, I hadn’t worked for 15 years, so I had to get off benefits before seeking funding.
 I applied for a match-funding grant through my local council and this helped with initial marketing costs.